Aptera Electric Car FAQ

 What is CF-SMC and SMC?
 The CF stands for carbon fiber.
 SMC stands for sheet molded composite.
 To make the CF-SMC, carbon fiber is first chopped up, it is then infused with epoxy and pressed into sheets.
 These sheets will be used to make the structural parts of the car.
 These carbon fiber sheets are supposed to be ten times stronger than steel, but I don’t know if the cars will be as strong as the infused honeycomb like in the video above.

-To make sure, Aptera Motors will be conducting crash tests to make sure their car is as safe as possible.
+To be sure, Aptera Motors will be conducting crash tests to make sure their car is as safe as possible.

 The plain SMC is made of chopped fiberglass and will also be made into sheets and then pressed into the shapes of non-structural parts of the car.